elmattic/blue-book/README.md

   - An "as-is" mode that ignores hidden tracks.
   - An option to export a single FLAC file with an embedded or external CUE sheet.

-- **Configuration:** To prevent "flag creep," the tool should support a TOML configuration file.
-This allows for organized settings across different sections, while ensuring CLI arguments still retain override priority.

 - **Tagging:** If metadata is missing or ambiguous, the tool should provide a prompt for manual correction.
 Ideally, it could even suggest these corrections back to the MusicBrainz db.

 - **Codec:** While the primary focus is on archival accuracy, the tool should eventually support lossy transcodes such as Ogg Vorbis, AAC, etc.